How We Diagnose Ovarian Cancer

-Several different tests are used to detect ovarian cancer:
+Several different tests are used by City of Hope to detect ovarian cancer:

 Pelvic exam and history